Pascack Hills High School: Other extracurricular activities

 Pascack Hills students can join the Pascack Valley Regional High School District robotics team, FIRST Robotics Competition team 1676.
 This team, commonly known as the "Pascack Pi-oneers," was founded in 2004.
 The team has won awards at many competitions, including the Newton/Hopper Division Engineering Inspiration Award at the FIRST World Championship in 2016 and World Champion at the FIRST St. Louis Championship in 2017.
 In 2015, the Pascack Pi-oneers were given Academic Varsity Status by the Pascack Valley Regional District Board of Education.

 Among the other activities are an award-winning theater program, highlighting the acting, singing and dancing talents of the Pascack Hills Players.
 The troupe has performed Rent, Chicago, and Curtains among others.
 In 2021, Yemie Woo won the Paper Mill Playhouse Rising Star Award for Best Performance by an Actress for “Fabulous Baby” from Sister Act.
+In 2024–25, the Players combined with Pascack Valley's theater program due to renovations and resumed as a standalone in 2025–26 with a production of Radium Girls.

-In addition, there is a student-run news organization, known as the "Trailblazer", which reports on topical events worldwide, with a focus on local/state events.
+In addition, there is a student-run news organization, known as the Trailblazer, which reports on topical events worldwide, with a focus on local/state events.